yaseminm-koc/DSA210-Project/README.md

-# A Look into How Urbanization Might Be Connected to Global Marriage Trends
+# A Look into How Urbanization Might Influence Global Marriage Trends

 ## Topic Change
 This project originally focused on the relationship between lifestyle factors and sleep quality.
 However, I had to change the topic because the datasets couldn’t be merged or enriched effectively.